IpsitC/Fraud-Transaction-Analysis-Project/README.md

-# Fraud Detection System
+# Fraud Transaction Analysis Project

 ## Overview
-The **Fraud Detection System** is a machine learning project that detects fraudulent credit card transactions.
+The **Fraud Transaction Analysis Project** is a machine learning project that detects fraudulent credit card transactions.
 It uses classification algorithms, SQL-based analysis, and an interactive Streamlit dashboard to provide accurate predictions and insights into fraud patterns.

 ## Features